KohaILS/koha-manual-zh-cn/source/patrons.rst

 Pay/Void fines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each line item can be paid in full (or written off) using the 'Pay fines' tab.
+Each line item can be paid in full (or written off) using the 'Make a payment' tab.

 |image451|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: pay-fines-table).

 -  Each line item can be paid in full, partially paid, or written off.